GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Abstract

 \section{Abstract}

 Prompt-based continual learning (CL) offers a parameter-efficient way to adapt large language models (LLMs) across task sequences.
-However, most existing methods assume task-aware inference and maintain a growing list of task-specific prompts, which limits scalability and hides latent forgetting.
-In this work, we introduce \textbf{GRID}, a unified framework that addresses two key limitations: (1) \textit{latent forgetting under task-agnostic inference}, and (2) \textit{prompt memory explosion} as task sequences grow.
-GRID integrates a task-aware decoding mechanism that improves backward transfer by leveraging representative inputs, automatic task identification, and constrained decoding.
-Additionally, we propose a gradient-based prompt selection strategy that compresses less informative prompts into a single aggregated representation, enabling scalable and memory-efficient lifelong learning.
-Extensive experiments across short-sequence, long-sequence, and negative transfer benchmarks show that GRID significantly improves backward transfer, achieves competitive forward transfer, and reduces forgotten tasks by up to 80\%, outperforming state-of-the-art methods on T5 and Flan-T5 backbones.
+However, existing methods often rely on task-aware inference and maintain an expanding set of task-specific prompts, leading to (1) severe performance degradation on earlier tasks when task identifiers are unavailable for prompt selection at inference time, and (2) limited scalability as task sequence grows.
+We propose GRID, a unified framework designed to address these challenges.
+GRID incorporates an output-space–aware decoding mechanism that enhances backward transfer by leveraging representative inputs and automatic label semantic normalization, alongside a gradient-guided prompt selection strategy that compresses less informative prompts into a single aggregated representation for scalable, memory-efficient continual learning.
+Extensive experiments on long-sequence and negative-transfer benchmarks show that GRID improves backward transfer, achieves competitive forward transfer, and substantially reduces prompt memory across encoder-decoder and decoder-only architectures, including T5, Qwen, and LLaMA.
 Source code is available \href{https://github.com/AnushkaTi/GRID}{here}.